Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Utah State Stats and Trends

-- Utah State's games this year have hit the over on two of six set point totals (33.3%).
+- Utah State's games this season have hit the over on two of six set point totals (33.3%).

-- Utah State is 3-2 against the spread and 4-1 overall when the team scores more than 19.5 points.
+- Utah State is 3-2 against the spread and 4-1 overall in games when it puts up more than 19.5 points.

-- When Utah State totals more than 287.2 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Utah State picks up over 287.2 yards, the team is 3-3 against the spread and 4-2 overall.

 - This year the Aggies have turned the ball over 10 times, two more than the Rams' takeaways (8).